 Section 529 Qualified Tuition Programs: Contributions to a QTP are not deductible from income for Federal tax purposes, but earnings on contributions accumulate tax-free.
 Taxpayers may exclude from gross income amounts distributed from a QTP and used for qualified higher education expenses, so long as the distribution is not used for the same educational expenses for which another tax benefit (such as an education tax credit or a tax-free distribution from an ESA) is claimed.
 Nonqualified distributions are subject to an additional tax.
-A change in the designated beneficiary of an account is not treated as a distribution, and therefore is not subject to income tax, if the new beneficiary is a member of the family of the prior beneficiary.
+A change in the designated beneficiary of an account is not treated as a distribution, and therefore is not subject to income tax, if the new beneficiary is a member of the family of the prior beneficiary and is in the same or higher generation as the prior designated beneficiary.
 Neither contributors nor beneficiaries may direct the investment of the account.